© Copyright 2024 Mary McGonigal Updated 1 November 2024 'Update' refers to the whole section update, not to each separate file.

 User ID: W341.

-Mary married Sir Alexander INNES 3rd of Coxton, son of James INNES of Halton and Marjory INNES.1 2 (Sir Alexander INNES 3rd of Coxton was born about 1613.)
+Mary married Sir Alexander INNES 3rd of Coxton, son of James INNES of Halton and Marjory INNES.1 2 (Sir Alexander INNES 3rd of Coxton was born about 1613 and was buried in Lhanbryde, Moray, Scotland.)

 Marriage Notes: